IliescuMonica/price-tracker/README.md

 # Welcome to my **Day 47 Python Project!** 🚀

-This project is an **automated Price Tracker** that monitors the price of any product online and **notifies you via email** when it drops below a target price.
+This project is part of **Angela Yu's 100 Days of Code Python course**.
+It is an **automated Price Tracker** that monitors the price of any product online and **notifies you via email** when it drops below a target price.
 It’s a hands-on exercise in **web scraping, data processing, and automation**.

 ---